kubeflow/examples/financial_time_series/README.md

 Kubeflow comes with a tf-serving module which you can use to deploy your model with only a few commands.
 ```
 ks generate tf-serving serve --name=tf-serving
-BUCKET_NAME=saved-models
 ks param set serve modelPath gs://$BUCKET_NAME/
 ks apply cloud -c serve
 ```

 After running these commands, a deployment and service will be launched on Kubernetes that will enable you to easily send requests to get predictions from your module.
-We will do a local test via grpc to illustrate how to get results from this serving component.
+We will do a local test via GRPC to illustrate how to get results from this serving component.
 Once the pod is up we can set up port-forwarding to our localhost.
 ```
 POD=`kubectl get pods --selector=app=tf-serving | awk '{print $1}' | tail -1`
 kubectl port-forward $POD 9000:9000 2>&1 >/dev/null &